hemanth506/hemanth506/README.md

 # Hi there, I'm Hemanth Raaj G. 👋

-I'm just an engineer passionate about coding and always striving to become better.
+I'm an engineer passionate about coding and always striving to become better.
 Currently, I work as a full-stack developer, diving into the intricacies of software development.

 ## About Me

 - 💻 Full-stack/Backend Engineer
-- 🌐 Experienced in MERN and PERN stack (MongoDB/PostgreSQL, Express.js, React, Node.js)
+- 🌐 Experienced in the MERN and PERN stacks (MongoDB/PostgreSQL, Express.js, React, Node.js)
-- 🧠 Interested in reading about System design and solving Data Structures and Algorithms problems
+- 🧠 Interested in system design and solving data structures and algorithms problems
 - 🚀 Always eager to learn and explore new technologies

 ## Skills

-- 🖥️ Languages: Node.js, React, TypeScript, JavaScript, Kafka
+- 🖥️ Languages: TypeScript, JavaScript
+- ⚙️ Frameworks/Libraries: Node.js, React
+- 🔧 Messaging: Kafka, RabbitMQ
 - 🛢️ Databases: MongoDB, MySQL, PostgreSQL

 ## Get in Touch